getting-things-gnome/gtg/docs/contributors/coding best practices.md

 # Test suite (a.k.a. ensuring you didn't break everything)

 Ideally, in the spirit of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), you should write tests for the features you write or refactor.

 Unit tests live in ``tests/``.

-When you're ready to commit your changes (or even while you are making them), you should probably run the units tests to see if all is fine (or at least that you did not introduce more problems than before):
+When you're ready to commit your changes (or even while you are making them), you should probably run the unit tests to see if all is fine (or at least that you did not introduce more problems than before):

     $ make check=python3